 SMART Recovery (Self-Management and Recovery Training).
 This is a free addiction recovery support group network.
 It teaches self-empowerment based on scientific principles and evidence.
 SMART has both face-to-face group meetings and daily on-line meetings.

-The recovery program helps people overcome all forms of addictive behaviors.
-This includes those involving, alcohol, drugs, gambling, shopping, sex, and pornography.
+The recovery program helps people overcome all forms of addictions.
+This includes those of alcohol, drugs, gambling, shopping, sex, and porn.

 (1) Build and maintain motivation.

 SMART offers several formats for peer-networking.